mangoez/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 - CloudWatch Logs allows you to collect and store logs from your AWS infrastructure in a central location, Logs Streams represent source-based sequential streams of these logs.
 CloudWatch Logs Insights is a query and analysis tool that makes it easier for you to dive deeper into these logs and analyze them.

 ## AWS CloudTrail
+A design principle of the Security pillar is to track who did what and when.
+The Security pillar focuses on putting mechanisms in place to protect your systems and data, this is one of them.

 - Logging and auditing service for AWS accounts.
 - Records API calls and actions made within your account.